Advancing our understanding of online learning.

 - Good (7-9 points)

 AP Grant Selection Committee members will independently review proposals and assign a preliminary score to each based on the above criteria.
 Preliminary scores will be averaged for each proposal and a preliminary ranking will be established.
 If any proposal is incomplete or does not follow guidelines, the committee will decide as a whole whether it is eligible for funding.
 The Committee will interview finalists by video conference prior to awards being granted.

 Questions regarding the grant, application, process, status please contact Faculty eCommons, Academic Services, Academic Partnerships, 600 N. Pearl Street, Suite 900, Dallas, TX 75201.\

-Awardees will be informed of their selection in writing by April 29, 2016 and announced on Faculty eCommons, an AP-sponsored site supporting online faculty around the world, shortly thereafter.
+Awardees will be informed of their selection in writing and announced on Faculty eCommons, an AP-sponsored site supporting online faculty around the world, shortly thereafter.
 Funds will be disseminated over the duration of the project and will be paid to the institution’s grant or equivalent office.